prismyland/prismy/v4-todo.md

 - [x] Make middleware into a class
 - [ ] Include prismy-cookie
 - [ ] Added DI Selector
+- [ ] File uploading
+- [ ] Rewrite prismy-session
+  - [ ] Make it compatible with SessionStore of express-session

 # V5 TODO(TBD)